ivanbabko/goodrocket-css/README.md

 Objects are abstracted, design-free, reusable code patterns.
 They provide structure for our templates and for our UI components.
-This can be, for example, a grid system, media object, ratio container, i.e. things that we tend to repeat again and again in different places.
+This can be, for example, a grid system, media object, ratio container, i.e. things that we tend to repeat again and again in our code for different UI elements.
 This is the first layer in which class-based selectors are used.
 This layer affects less of the DOM than the last layer and has a higher specificity because we bind on to classes.